Top Venezuela oil official pleads guilty to taking bribes

 Nass’ crimes predate the latest purge but are nonetheless symptomatic of the same graft that experts say has proliferated through Venezuela’s state-run oil industry during more than two decades of socialist rule.

-As part of his plea deal, Nass admitted to taking bribes in exchange for greenlighting a bogus currency transaction in 2014 by which several businessmen agreed to loan PDVSA bolivars at the widely used black market exchange rate in Venezuela.
-The oil company then repaid the loan less than a few months later at an artificially high official exchange rate, allowing the insiders to turn a massive profit.
+As part of his plea deal, Nass admitted to taking bribes in exchange for greenlighting a bogus currency transaction in 2014 by which several businessmen agreed to loan PDVSA 7.2 billion bolivars, or $50 million at the widely used black market exchange rate in Venezuela.
+The oil company then settled the debt for the Euro equivalent of $600 million a few months later at an artificially high official exchange rate, allowing the insiders to turn a huge profit of $550 million, according to a six-page factual proffer accompanying Nass’ plea agreement.

+Among those he admitted to meeting with in Madrid to discuss ways to hide profits from the embezzlement scheme was Luis Fernando Vuteff, a financial manager who is the son-in-law of Caracas’ former mayor, exiled opposition leader Antonio Ledezma.

+Vuteff was arrested and extradited from Spain last year to the U.S. and is awaiting trial on money laundering charges.

 Assistant U.S. Attorney Kurt Lunkenheimer and Justice Department trial attorney Paul Hayden are overseeing the case, which started when Nass, who had been living in Spain, came to the U.S. to cooperate with the law enforcement investigation.